 Note: The null model (H0) included HR, LF/HF, HF, and cortisol as explanatory variables, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
 Standardizing scores (subtracting the mean values of Baseline, Load, and Recovery for each participant from each value, which was then divided by the standard deviation) were performed for explanatory variables.
 SE = standard error; AIC = Akaike information criterion; BIC = Bayesian information criterion; log Lik. = log-likelihood ratio. ***p < 0.001, **p < 0.01, *p < 0.05.
-The sample sizes are for each as follows: SDPP = 57, HR = 57, LF/HF = 53, HF = 54, Cortisol = 56.
+The sample sizes are for each as follows: H0 model = 52, H1 model = 52.

 Table S18.
 Comparison of multilevel analysis models with STAI (State Anxiety) excepting HRV as explanatory variable and the results of estimated coefficients